 - SEO is one of the most cost-effective digital marketing channels to drive traffic to your listings.
 Homebuyers using search engines are more likely to take an action on a real estate website.

 - Increase your real estate website visibility on Google to get found when buyers or sellers search online.

 - Get more targeted enquiries for your real estate listings to gain qualified leads from buyers and sellers.

 - Improve target keyword rankings versus competition.

-- Apart from the above, a successful real estate SEO strategy can result in an increase of new potential clients, increase in visitor’s time on site and pages per session.
+- Apart from the above, a successful real estate SEO strategy can result in an increase of new potential clients, and an increase in visitor time on site and pages per session.

 Real Estate SERP Landscape

-Searches for real estate properties on Google is growing YOY making Real Estate industry SEO quite competitive with so many independent estate agents, letting agents and large property listing brands competing in the SERPs.
-In this guide, I have listed out some of the essential real estate SEO tips that you can incorporate for your real estate website.
+Searches for real estate properties on Google are growing YOY making the Real Estate industry SEO quite competitive with so many independent estate agents, letting agents and large property listing brands compete in the SERPs.
+In this guide, I have listed some of the essential real estate SEO tips that you can incorporate into your real estate website.